uujuju1/project-oblivion/README.md

 4. Run `gradlew deploy`.
 If you did everything correctlly, this will create a jar file in the `build/libs` directory that can be run on both Android and desktop.

 ## Adding Dependencies
+i dont think that you will put oblivion as a dependency anyway but imma put it anyway

-Please note that all dependencies on Mindustry, Arc or its submodules **must be declared as compileOnly in Gradle**.
+<br>Please note that all dependencies on Mindustry, Arc or its submodules **must be declared as compileOnly in Gradle**.
 Never use `implementation` for core Mindustry or Arc dependencies.

 - `implementation` **places the entire dependency in the jar**, which is, in most mod dependencies, very undesirable.
 You do not want the entirety of the Mindustry API included with your mod.
 - `compileOnly` means that the dependency is only around at compile time, and not included in the jar.